December 11 @ 5:00 pm – 7:30 pm

 We invite you to drop in and use our space to help you unwind or recharge—with no pressure to engage in structured activities.
 We have several rooms and spaces available–a quiet lounge, computer desks, hang out sofas–you choose.
 It’s your time to use your way.

-Here are some suggestions of things you may like to do, but this is not an exhaustive list:
+Here are some other suggestions of things you may like to do if you aren’t interested in participating in the fall theme night, but this is not an exhaustive list:

 - Socializing: Chat with others, make new connections, or catch up with friends